Idaho Layoffs — August 2023

 | KeHE Distributors | Pocatello | 17 |

-Leading the list was KeHE Distributors at its Naperville facility, reporting 106 affected workers.
+The largest notice was filed by KeHE Distributors at its Naperville facility, reporting 106 affected workers.
 Centerra followed with 39 workers.

 Trend & Outlook

-The filings reflect a mixed picture for Idaho's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for Idaho's labor market, with activity diverging between monthly and annual comparisons.
 The Wholesale Trade sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Idaho.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Idaho WARN notices, browse layoffs by state, or download the full dataset.